LaTtE-Flow: Layerwise Timestep-Expert Flow-based Transformer: Results and Discussion

 \subsection{Image Generation and Understanding Results}

-We evaluate \arch{} on both image generation (Table~\ref{tab:full_comparison}) and multimodal understanding (Table~\ref{tab:und_results}) tasks.
-Table~\ref{tab:full_comparison} reports quantitative comparison between \arch{}, recent unified models, and leading image generation models.
+We evaluate \arch{} on both image generation (Table~\ref{tab:gen_results}) and multimodal understanding (Table~\ref{tab:und_results}) tasks.
+Table~\ref{tab:gen_results} reports quantitative comparison between \arch{}, recent unified models, and leading image generation models.
 We evaluate each model in terms of generation quality, activated parameters for each inference step, and inference efficiency.
-All inference times are measured on a single NVIDIA L40 GPU with batch size 50. \arch{} achieves better FID scores compared to state-of-the-art unified models~\cite{xie2024show, wu2024janus, chen2025janus} that are pretrained on the mixture of ImageNet and other large-scale image-caption datasets, while achieving mush faster inference speed, i.e., 48$\times$ faster than Show-o~\cite{xie2024show} and 6$\times$ faster than Janus Pro~\cite{chen2025janus}.
-Moreover, both \arch{} variants outperform their respective baselines, \baselineblend{} and \baselinecouple{}, which are conceptually similar to Transfusion~\cite{zhou2024transfusion} and LMFusion~\cite{shi2024llamafusion}, with much fewer activated parameters per flow-matching step and 3 to 4$\times$ faster inference speed.
-In addition, \arch{} exhibits competitive performance compared to diffusion models~\cite{dhariwal2021diffusion,ho2022cascaded,rombach2022high,peebles2023scalable}, Masked Models~\cite{chang2022maskgit,li2023mage} and Auto-regressive (AR) models~\cite{razavi2019generating, esser2021taming, yu2021vector, lee2022autoregressive} that are specialized for image generation, achieving better parameter and inference-time efficiency.
+All inference times are measured on a single NVIDIA L40 GPU with batch size 50.

+\arch{} achieves better FID scores compared to state-of-the-art unified models~\cite{xie2024show, wu2024janus, chen2025janus} that are pretrained on the mixture of ImageNet and other large-scale image-caption datasets, while achieving much faster inference speed, i.e., 48$\times$ faster than Show-o~\cite{xie2024show} and 6$\times$ faster than Janus Pro~\cite{chen2025janus}.
+Moreover, \arch{} outperforms its respective baseline, \baselinecouple{}, which is conceptually similar to LMFusion~\cite{shi2024llamafusion}, with much fewer activated parameters per flow-matching step and 3$\times$ faster inference speed.
+The computational cost of \baselinecouple{} is 28.3 TFLOPs per forward pass, compared to only 7.08 TFLOPs for \arch{}, further underscoring the efficiency of the proposed method.\looseness-1

+In addition, \arch{} exhibits competitive performance compared to diffusion models \cite{dhariwal2021diffusion,ho2022cascaded,rombach2022high,peebles2023scalable}, Masked Models~\cite{chang2022maskgit,li2023mage} and Auto-regressive (AR) models~\cite{razavi2019generating, esser2021taming, yu2021vector, lee2022autoregressive} that are specialized for image generation, achieving better parameter and inference-time efficiency.
 These results suggest \arch{} as a promising, efficient, and effective architecture for image generation.
 Qualitative results on ImageNet are provided in Appendix~\ref{app:qualitative}.